Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 It can develop in people who have asthma and hay fever.

-It’s caused by a mix of genetic and environmental factors and can be brought on by several triggers including stress, soaps, detergents, hot weather and dry winters.
+It’s caused by a mix of genetic and environmental factors and can be brought on by several triggers including everyday stress, soaps, detergents, hot weather and dry winters.
 It may also be triggered by certain types of food, especially in children with severe eczema.

 Psoriasis causes skin cells to be replaced more quickly.
 The exact reason why this happens is unknown, but research suggests it’s thought to be caused by overactive T cells (a type of immune cell).
 In people with psoriasis, T cells make the body turnover new skin cells in a week or less, rather than three weeks to a month.

-Like eczema, it can be triggered by stress, but it may also develop in response to an injury, illness or hormonal changes.
+Like eczema, it can be triggered by everyday stress, but it may also develop in response to an injury, illness or hormonal changes.

 Atopic eczema is more common in children and often appears before their first birthday.
 Some children outgrow their eczema but it can return in adulthood.
 You may also develop eczema for the first time as an adult.